 Please take the time to look around.
-If you have any questions after that, or would like to book in for a free initial appointment, details of how to get in touch are listed on the CONTACT page.
+If you have any questions after that, or would like to book in for an initial appointment, details of how to get in touch are listed on the CONTACT page.

 Introducing Russell Vant.

 I hold a Bachelor of Counselling and am a registered member of the New Zealand Association of Counsellors (NZAC).
 A brief bio is included on the ABOUT page.

 Counselling is a particular kind of professional relationship, based upon respect, compassion, and an unconditional, non-judgemental valuing of you as a person.
 Counselling is well suited to nurturing growth and facilitating change.
 A counsellor is a trained professional who can:

 walk alongside you with care, respect, and attentiveness - an interested and compassionate companion there to support you along this journey of life;

 support you through a process of problem solving, decision making, or active contemplation - useful at times of external change or transition, or when you have big life 'stuff' to process and work through;

 support you to bring about positive change in your own life - for example, managing stress, overcoming anxiety, healing from trauma, developing confidence and self-compassion, or changing particular behaviours or habits;